salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 summary: "How to set access policy on a Key Vault created via an ARM template."
 ---

-<a href="https://docs.microsoft.com/en-us/azure/key-vault/general/" target="_blank">Azure Key Vault</a> is a service that can be used to store application secrets and keys.
-You can store tokens, connection strings, certificates, API keys etc. in a Key Vault, and it provides a secured location with all usual safegaurds (encryption, access control etc.)
+<a href="https://docs.microsoft.com/en-us/azure/key-vault/general/" target="_blank">Azure Key Vault</a> is a service that can be used to store application secrets, tokens, connection strings, certificates and API keys (amongst other things).
+The advantage of using Azure Key Vault to store all this information is that it provides a secured location with all usual safegaurds (encryption, access control and replication etc.)

-If you create a Key Vault via an ARM template in your YAML base pipeline, you need to set access policy on that Key Vault, so that in later stages of the pipeline you can store secrets in it.
-You have to find an Azure AD Service Principal that Azure Dev Ops uses to access your Azure resources.
-Below we will show how to do that.
+If you create a Key Vault via an ARM (Azure Resource Manager) template in a YAML based pipeline, you will need to set access policies on that Key Vault, so that in later stages of the pipeline you can store secrets in it.
+You need an Azure AD (Active Directory) Service Principal that Azure DevOps uses to access your Azure resources.
+Below I will show how to do these steps.

 ## The problem

- Here is an example run of Azure Pipelines where you can see a number of resources being created (Resource Group, Service Bus etc).
-Our objective in this pipeline is to store the connection information for the Azure Service Bus in Key Vault.
-The connection information for Service Bus comes from the output of the ARM template that creates Service Bus.
+ Here is an example run of Azure Pipelines where you can see a number of resources being provisioned.
+Our objective in this pipeline is to store the connection information for the Azure Service Bus in the Key Vault.
+The connection information for the Service Bus comes from the output of the ARM template that creates Service Bus.
 You can find this pipeline in the repository linked below.

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/problem.jpg)